nicoguaro/nicoguaro.github.io/posts/tech_writing.rst

 The current post
 ================

+As mentioned above, technical writing is something that a lot of persons have to lead with.
+This is a skill that is sometimes overlooked, but it should not.
+According to the
-According to the `U.S. Bureau of Labor Statistics <https://www.bls.gov/ooh/media-and-communication/technical-writers.htm>`_
+`U.S. Bureau of Labor Statistics <https://www.bls.gov/ooh/media-and-communication/technical-writers.htm>`_

   Technical writers prepare instruction manuals, how-to guides, journal articles, and other supporting documents to communicate complex and